 Prior to his service in the Senate, Wicker served seven terms in the United States House of Representatives on behalf of Mississippi’s First Congressional District.
 Prior to his congressional career, Wicker served in the Mississippi state Senate for Lee County and Pontotoc County.
 In 1976, Senator Wicker began his life in public service when he joined the U.S. Air Force, joining the Air Force Reserve thereafter.
 The Senator retired from the Reserve in 2004 with the rank of lieutenant colonel.

 The son of Fred Wicker, a former Circuit Judge, and the late Mrs. Wordna Wicker, the Senator is a native of Pontotoc, Mississippi.
 Educated in the public schools of Pontotoc, Wicker went on to receive both his B.A. and law degrees from the University of Mississippi.
 Wicker is a member of the First Baptist Church Tupelo, where he can be found on Sundays singing in the choir.
-Senator Wicker is married to the former Gayle Long of Tupelo, with whom he has three children together: Margaret and son-in-law Manning McPhillips; Caroline and son-in-law Kirk Sims; and McDaniel Wicker and his wife Kellee; and four grandchildren: Caroline, Henry, and Maury Beth McPhillips; and Evelyn Sims.
+Senator Wicker is married to the former Gayle Long of Tupelo, with whom he has three children together: Margaret and son-in-law Manning McPhillips; Caroline and son-in-law Kirk Sims; and McDaniel Wicker and his wife Kellee; and 5 grandchildren: Caroline, Henry, Virginia and Maury Beth McPhillips; and Evelyn Sims.